-An IEP is a legal document that determines the type and duration of special education services that will be provided to a child with special needs.
-The child's classroom file must contain the latest copy of the IEP.
-If the parent or school-site special education staff does not provide a copy, contact the special needs coordinator and one will be provided.
-File a copy of the IEP behind the section of the child's file labeled, "Special Needs."
+An IEP is a legal document that determines the type and duration of special education services that will be provided to a student with special needs.
+When a student with an IEP is enrolled, a copy of the IEP is uploaded to ChildPlus.
+The student's classroom file must contain newest copy of the IEP.
+If the parent or school-site special education staff does not provide a copy, contact the Clinician and one will be provided.
+File a copy of the IEP behind the section of the student's file labeled, "Special Needs."

-While special education has the primary responsibility of meeting a child's IEP goals, you are expected to work collaboratively with the special education staff to support this effort.
-You are the service.
+While special education has the primary responsibility of meeting a student's IEP goals, you are expected to work collaboratively with the special education staff to support this effort.

-When you receive a copy of the IEP, review the goals and objectives pages.
-Look for ways to incorporate individualized activities that address the child's identified goals.
+When you receive a copy of the IEP, accommodations.
+Look for ways to incorporate individualized activities that address the student's identified goals.
 Document any accommodations and/or individualized activities in the SST and IEP Accommodation Record and on the lesson plans.

-Early intervention and collaboration between teachers and parents make a big difference in the nature of the outcome for the child.
+Early intervention and collaboration between teachers and parents make a big difference in the nature of the outcome for the student.
 Resources are available from our preschool office.
-If you would like additional assistance, contact your resource teacher or the special needs coordinator.
+If you would like additional assistance, contact your Coordinator or Clinician.

-• After the IEP meeting is held, you should meet with the special education teacher to determine ways in which you can support the child's IEP goals in your classroom.
-She/he can assist you in identifying goals to include on the IEP/SST Accommodation Record.
+- You may contact the special education teacher to determine ways in which you can support the student's IEP goals in your classroom.
+She/he can assist you in identifying goals to include on the IEP/SST Accommodation Record. - Concerns of students with IEP that are brought up by ELC staff need to be addressed in collaboration with student's IEP team.